stonezdj/harbor/docs/backup_restore_guide.md

 ```
 Stop all running containers.
 Restore all data
 ```
+# For open soruce Harbor, run this command
 ./harbor-restore.sh
+# For Harbor Tile run this command
+./harbor-restore.sh --istile

 ```

 Or only restore database data when the Harbor registry storage is NFS, GCS, S3 or Azure.
 ```
+# For open source Harbor, run this command
 ./harbor-restore.sh --dbonly
+# For Harbor Tile, run this command
+./harbor-restore.sh --dbonly --istile
 ```
 3. Start Harbor
 ```